The Mission of Arizona Musicfest is:

 Broadway: Chita Rivera • Brian Stokes Mitchell • Tommy Tune • John Lloyd Young

 Country Crossover: Wynonna Judd • Rosanne Cash • Sara Evans • Mary Chapin Carpenter • Lee Ann Womack

 Jazz: Al Jarreau • John Pizzarelli • The Manhattan Transfer • The Duke Ellington Orchestra • The Count Basie Orchestra

 Folk, Bluegrass & Blues: Judy Collins • Peter Yarrow • Chris Thile • Steep Canyon Rangers • Keb’Mo’ • Mavis Staples

 and MANY more.

-At the heart of each annual Festival is The Festival Orchestra, conducted by Maestro Robert Moody, and comprised of musicians from America’s finest orchestras, including; the Chicago Symphony, New York Philharmonic, Philadelphia Orchestra, Boston Symphony Orchestra, San Francisco Symphony, Cleveland Orchestra, National Symphony, the Metropolitan Opera Orchestra, and many others.
+At the heart of each annual concert season is The Festival Orchestra, conducted by Maestro Robert Moody, and comprised of musicians from America’s finest orchestras, including; the Chicago Symphony, New York Philharmonic, Philadelphia Orchestra, Boston Symphony Orchestra, San Francisco Symphony, Cleveland Orchestra, National Symphony, the Metropolitan Opera Orchestra, and many others.

 These superlative players, assembled exclusively by Musicfest, come to Arizona for a one-week residency to perform five symphonic programs for capacity crowds.
 During this special concert week, the Festival also features the Festival Chorus, one of the region’s top choral ensembles.